nflsilva/nds-gbabf/README.md

 ```

 Simple isn't it?

+Now we just need to open a ROM file and write it to *GBAROM*.
 Well, not really.😜
 Writing to cartridge is a bit more tricky!

 Let me explain.

-These flash cartridge store the ROM on a flash memory chip and require to enter programming mode to allow the reprogramming of the chip.
-This is done by writing a cycle of words in specific addresses of the ROM to issue a command to the chip.
+These flash cartridge store the ROM on a flash memory chip and need to enter programming mode for reprogramming.
+This is done by writing a cycle of words in specific addresses of the ROM to issue the command to the chip.
 As such, in a nutshell, adding support for more cartridges requires understanding how to interact with the flash chip used on the cartridge PCB.

 So, what commands do we need?🤔